-- It has white coat color that resembles the snow.
+- It has a white coat color that resembles the snow.

 - It has two coats; a waterproof inner coat that keeps its body dry and a thick, furry outer coat that keeps its body warm.

-- It has a narrow skull, short muzzle, and small ears.
+- It has a narrow skull, a short muzzle, and small ears.

 - An Arctic wolf has strong jaws.
-It has 42 sharp teeth especially designed for tearing flesh and crushing bones.
+It has 42 sharp teeth specially designed for tearing flesh and crushing bones.

-- Arctic wolves have short legs and thick padded paws, which allows them to walk easily on the snow and frozen grounds.
+- Arctic wolves have short legs and thickly padded paws, which allows them to walk easily on the snow and frozen grounds.

 Arctic Wolf Physical Description – Arctic Wolf Characteristics